liyue201/gostl/README.md

 ```

 ### <a name="set">set</a>
-The Set bottom layer is implemented by red black tree, which supports thread safety.
+The Set bottom layer is implemented by red black tree, which supports goroutine safety.
 Support basic operations of set, such as union, intersection and difference.
-Thread safety is supported.
+Goroutine safety is supported.

 ```go
 package main